Oppenheimer Holdings: CIBC World Markets

 On November 4, 2007, CIBC announced that it agreed to sell to Oppenheimer & Co. its American domestic investment banking, equities, leveraged finance, and related debt capital markets businesses.
 The transaction also included CIBC's Israeli investment banking and equities business, and certain parts of other U.S. capital markets-related businesses located in the UK and Asia.
 The acquired businesses by Oppenheimer had over 700 employees and annual revenue of 400 million.
 According to the agreement, Oppenheimer borrowed $100 million from CIBC in the form of a subordinated debt.
 Additionally, CIBC agreed to provide an initial $1.5 billion lending, to the entity for financing the syndicated loans for American middle-market companies.
 CIBC President and Chief Executive Gerry McCaughey said, "It [transaction] will permit CIBC to redeploy capital over time to further support the continued growth of our strong and profitable U.S. and international operations, as well as our core Canadian businesses."
 The deal was closed on January 14, 2008.

 Settlements with US regulators

 In January 2015, Oppenheimer & Co. paid $20 million in civil settlements with U.S. regulators, who had alleged that the group had improperly sold penny stocks and did not take adequate steps to fight money laundering.

 Ownership

-As of 2020, the company has Class A non-voting stock which is publicly-traded, while 98% of the Class B voting stock is owned by its chairman Albert G. Lowenthal.
+As of 2020, the company has Class A non-voting stock which is publicly traded, while 98% of the Class B voting stock is owned by its chairman Albert G. Lowenthal.

+Albert Lowenthal became CEO of predecessor company Edward A. Viner Holdings (E.A.
+Viner) by buying a controlling stake in 1985 and used that company to purchase various other companies, continuing to hold the position of CEO as of As of 2024.
+He began his career at Cowen & Co. in 1967.

+As of February 27, 2025, Oppenheimer Holdings Inc. announced that Albert G. Lowenthal will step down as CEO on May 5, 2025, while continuing as Chairman and Executive Chairman of Opco.
+Robert S. Lowenthal, currently President and Head of Investment Banking, will succeed him as CEO and President.
+Under Albert Lowenthal's leadership since 1985, the company expanded from $5 million in revenue to $1.4 billion in 2024.